-- Prior written consent from the child's parent or guardian to give treatment and/or medication prescribed by the child's GP. - Key person to have the relevant medical training/experience, which may include those who have received appropriate instructions from parents or guardians, or who have qualifications. - Copies of all letters relating to these children must first be sent to the Pre-school Learning Alliance Insurance Department for appraisal (if you have another provider, please check their procedures with them).
+- Prior written consent from the child's parent or guardian to give treatment and/or medication prescribed by the child's GP. - Key person to have the relevant medical training/experience, which may include those who have received appropriate instructions from parents or guardians, or who have qualifications. - Copies of all letters relating to these children must first be sent to the Pre-school Learning Alliance Insurance Department for appraisal.
 Written confirmation that the insurance has been extended will be issued by return.